CI-WATER/gsshapy/docs/intro.rst

 Windows
 -------

-.. note:: pygrib instructions are not provided for Windows, so :func:`~gridtogssha.hrrr_to_gssha.HRRRtoGSSHA` will not work.
+.. note:: pygrib installation instructions are not provided for Windows, so :func:`~gridtogssha.hrrr_to_gssha.HRRRtoGSSHA` will not work.

 Download & Install Miniconda
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~